kohnmart/website/content/projects/project-clouds.md

 #### Concept

 We imagined that the entire scene would take place on a farm field.
 As the sun goes down, plants and grasses gently blow in the wind.
 The mood is peaceful, birds chirp in the distance.
-In the process, the clouds in the sky transform and the wind gets stronger.
+In the process, the clouds transform and the wind gets stronger.
 The wind strength is evident through the vegetation.
 The clouds suddenly produce extrusions that are threateningly approaching the ground.
 <br /> <br />

 <image-loader height="overview_image_460" image="vfx/clouds/skizze"></image-loader>
-<br /> <br />

 ## Animation

 <youtube-loader link="https://www.youtube.com/embed/bUjEX9_8Q0c"></youtube-loader>